john-cd/rust_howto/src/categories/asynchronous/futures.md

 [![cat-asynchronous][cat-asynchronous-badge]][cat-asynchronous]

-[`{{i:Select}}`][futures::future::Select]⮳ polls multiple futures and streams simultaneously, executing the branch for the future that finishes first.
+[`{{i:Select}}`][c-futures::future::Select]⮳ polls multiple futures and streams simultaneously, executing the branch for the future that finishes first.
 If multiple futures are ready, one will be pseudo-randomly selected at runtime.

 ```rust,editable,mdbook-runnable
 {{#include ../../../deps/tests/futures.rs}}